eastonYi/eastonCode/README.md

 # An efficient end-to-end toolkit for ASR implemented with TensorFlow

+## Install
+For easy to edit, you donot need to install but add the whole 'eastonCOde' to you PYTHONPATH.

 ##  How to use
 Configure your `.yaml` file
 1. congfig your `vocab.txt`